Krystneto/project_02_crud_app/readme.md

 ###Burst Trading Card Generator

-This a card generator app for a trading card game that I created.
+This a card generator app for a trading card game that I created in a one week sprint.
 This is app will create and store the cards into a database.
 Along with creating a card there are options to update or delete specific cards.

 ###Technologies Planned for use